-Requiring a vocalist to complete the band, McCready being aware of the self imposed break from Alice In Chains, spoke to his friend Layne Staley about the opportunity, while also hoping that bringing him in to a project with three sober musicians would have a positive influence on his own downward spiralling substance abuse.
-With only a handful of rehearsals between them, and no finished songs, McCready started booking local club gigs in the latter part of 1994, calling themselves The Gacy Bunch (a mix of serial killer John Wayne Gacy and The Brady Bunch) first playing together at Seattle’s Crocodile Cafe, while also making an appearance on Pearl Jam’s Self Pollution pirate radio broadcast in Jan 1995.
-By this time they had a further three songs written that would go on to make up ‘Above’, including the rambling and melancholic blues influenced ‘Artificial Red’, and two darker heavier tracks in ‘Lifeless Dead’ and ‘I Don’t Know Anything’.
+Initially calling themselves The Gacy Bunch (a mix of serial killer John Wayne Gacy and The Brady Bunch), they first played together at Seattle’s Crocodile Cafe – before making an appearance on Pearl Jam’s Self Pollution pirate-radio broadcast in January 1995.
+By this time they had a further three songs written that would go on to make up Above, including the rambling and melancholic blues drenched ‘Artificial Red,’ and two darker heavier tracks in ‘Lifeless Dead’ and ‘I Don’t Know Anything.’

-As their notoriety grew, plans to record their album were put into place and the band changed their name to Mad Season, after the period in the English autumn when Magic Mushrooms grow, a period that McCready had enjoyed while visiting the UK with Pearl Jam, and a time he also associated with his previous excessive times of drug and alcohol abuse.
-They recorded ‘Above’ in less than a fortnight at the Bad Animals Studio in Seattle, bringing in Mark Lanegan (Screaming Trees) to sing backing vocals on two tracks ‘I’m Above’ and on the record’s beautiful ode to past times ‘Long Gone Day’, which also prominently features the avant garde Saxophone work of local Jazz artist Skerik.
+As their notoriety grew, plans to record their album were put into place and the band eventually changed their name to Mad Season, allegedly after the period in the English autumn when Magic Mushrooms grow.
+A period that McCready had enjoyed while visiting the UK on tour with Pearl Jam, and a time he associated with his previous excessive drug and alcohol abuse.
+They recorded Above in less than a fortnight at the Bad Animals Studio in Seattle, bringing in Mark Lanegan (Screaming Trees) to sing backing vocals on two tracks – ‘I’m Above’ and on the record’s beautiful ode to past times ‘Long Gone Day.’
+A song which also features the prominent avant garde Saxophone work of local Jazz artist Skerik.

 ‘Wake up young man, it’s time to wake up,